thycotic/alm-docs/alm-requests/index.md

 ## Notifications of Requests

 When you submit the Request, ALM will notify the Approver that the Request needs their attention.

-## Approve or Deny a Request

-The Approver (or multiple Approvers) listed for Approval Step 1 in the Request record will review the Request and decide the outcome:

-* **Approve** provisions the account for the Requester.
-The Requester receives a Notification of the Approval.
-* **Deny** requires the Approver to record the reason for denying the Request.
-The Requester receives a Notification of the denial and the reason given.